Meet our Students

 AT has taught me to love, appreciate, and cherish the outdoors.
 There’s so much to explore, and through this supportive group environment, you have a ton of fun doing it.
 I come back to Adventure Treks for the supportive community and lifelong friendships that develop. – Rachel, student from London, England

-For some of our students, Adventure Treks is the opportunity to build on their previous summer camp experience, though it’s more common for Adventure Treks to be teens’ first real outdoor experience.
-Our outdoor adventure programs allow students to choose an appropriate level of challenge so that everyone can enjoy the activities, regardless of past experience.
-And we’ll teach you everything you need to know!
+For some of our students, Adventure Treks is the opportunity to build on their previous traditional summer camp or other outdoor program experience, though it’s more common for Adventure Treks to be their first real outdoor adventure experience.
+We are not a hardcore wilderness program, and our goal is for everyone to enjoy the activities, regardless of past experience.
+And we’ll teach them everything they need to know!